syphon-org/syphon/readme.md

 **branding and user experience** should be the number one priority outside the implicit one of privacy and security.

-Syphon aims to be built on these foundations of privacy, branding, and user experience in an effort to pull others away from proprietary chat and messenger clients.
+Syphon aims to be built on the foundations of privacy, branding, and user experience in an effort to pull others away from proprietary chat and messenger clients to  standard.

-An additional aim for syphon - outside the app concept itself - was to build a usable open-source cross-platform app that followed paradigms most developers, and thus web developers, could understand without needing to know device platform specific code.
-In order to maintance the freedom of a system, the systems focus should be attempting to include as many perspectives as possible.
-The more popular a development platform is, the more likely it is for people to contribute or improve the tool without a learning curve due to platform or language specific knowledge.
-Thus, you may notice Syphon does not look very dart-y (for example, no \_private variable declarations, or using redux instead of provider) in an effort to reduce the learning curve from other languages or platforms.
+You may notice Syphon does not look very dart-y (for example, no \_private variable declarations, or using redux instead of provider) in an effort to reduce the learning curve from other languages or platforms.
 The faster we can get people to contributing, the easier it will be to create and maintain tools to piviot others from products that can or do exploit the user.

+## main long term goals
+- [ ] peer-to-peer messaging through a locally running server on the client
+- [ ] allow transfering data from one homeserver to another, or from local to remote servers
+- [ ] desktop clients meet parity with mobile
+- [ ] cli client using ncurses and the same redux store contained here (common)

 ## getting started